bmwcarit/ramses-composer-docs/doc/advanced/animations/README.md

 ## Importing the animation

 Let's import the animated cube in the Ramses Composer.
-If you haven't yet, check out the [section in the glTF import tutorial](../complex_import/README.md#Scene-graph-and-resources) which explains how to import complex glTF files.
+If you haven't yet, check out the {ref}`section in the glTF import tutorial <advanced/complex_import/readme:Scene graph and resources>` which explains how to import complex glTF files.
 When importing the glTF file, you will notice the animation resources in the list of available items to import:

 ![](./docs/import_menu.png)